arnmajumdar/arnmajumdar.github.io/_talks/2025-talk-AMN11.md

 venue: "11th International Conference on Advanced Materials and Nanotechnology (AMN11)"
 date: 2025-02-12
 location: "Christchurch, New Zealand"
+excerpt: "Topic: Analysis of hydrogen diffusion in nanoscale and its imapact of storage performance in the engineering length scale."
 ---

 Topic: Analysis of hydrogen diffusion in nanoscale and its imapact of storage performance in the engineering length scale.